openpmix/prrte/src/tools/prte/prte-map.1.md

 The third phase of **binding** actually binds each process to a given set of processors.
-This can improve performance if the operating system is placing processes suboptimally.
+This can improve performance if the operating system is placing processes sub-optimally.
 For example, it might oversubscribe some multi-core processor sockets, leaving other sockets idle; this can lead processes to contend unnecessarily for common resources.
 Or, it might spread processes out too widely; this can be suboptimal if application performance is sensitive to